jcgay/jenkins-pushbullet-plugin/README.md

 Eventually users can be added in the job configuration `Report build status with Pushbullet`, these ones will be notified for every build. `Users` is a string of comma separated Jenkins user IDs (`toto,tata,titi` for example).

 # Build

+Build the plugin locally with Maven:

+    > mvn package

+The plugin binary will be available in `target/pushbullet.hpi`.

 ## Status